logicly-au/pmhc-mds-spec/doc/include/definitions.rst

 :Required: yes

 :Notes:
-  The referral date is the date the client was originally referred at the start of the process that led them into a PMHC MDS funded service.
-Where both an Intake and an Episode are recorded for a client, the referral date on the Intake and the referral date on the Epsiode should be the same date.
+  The referral date is the date the client was originally referred to an MDS reporting service.
+Typically the referral is made by an external (non-MDS) provider - such as a general practitioner, but it may be another MDS reporting service or the client themselves.
+The referral date is NOT the date that an intake service refers a client to a treatment organisation.
+Where there is a linked intake and treatment both the Intake and Episode records must use the same date - ie. the date the client was originally referred.

-  It is acknowledged that collecting the same data item on two records is not ideal, however, Intakes may not lead to a PMHC MDS funded Episode, and, for some Program Types, it is not compulsory for Intakes to be collected.
-It therefore becomes necessary to collect the referral date at both Intake and Episode to ensure that it is captured.
+  For clients who self refer,  the referral date should be the date the client first contacted the intake service or provider organisation.

-  For clients who self refer at Intake, the referral date should be the date the client first contacted the provider organisation.
-In this instance the referral date will be the same as the :ref:`dfn-date_client_contacted_intake`.
+  For the intake of a client who self referred, the referral date will be the same as the :ref:`dfn-date_client_contacted_intake`.

   For Date fields, data must be recorded in compliance with the standard format